 - Individuals who have been issued citations are being encouraged to mail in payments via a money order or request a payment extension.

 - Bond posting hours for weekdays (Monday through Friday) will remain 9 a.m. until 12 noon, and the City will still conduct bond hearings at least once a day.
 On holidays and weekends, the City will only accept bonds from 9 a.m. to 11 a.m.
 The City will not be accepting bonds from 3 p.m. to 4 p.m. until further notice.

-- The Senior Center will be closed until April 30, 2020 to assist in mitigating any potential COVID-19 outbreaks.
-Staff will re-evaluate the Center’s operations during the closure, which may be extended past April 30, 2020, if warranted.
+- The Senior Center will be closed until further notice to assist in mitigating any potential COVID-19 outbreaks.
+Staff is re-evaluating the Center’s operations during the closure to determine if/when it is safe to reopen.

 Event Cancellations and Postponements